bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

     rc))
 {% endhighlight %}

-The <code>merge-chans</code> function merges the signal values from all the channel args passed to it into a single channel.
-The
+The <code>merge-chans</code> function merges the values from all the channel args passed to it into a single channel.
+It does this by using the <code>alts!</code> function which blocks on a group of channels waiting for a value to become available on one of them.
+(If there is a tie it picks one randomly.)

-<code>filter-chan</code> creates a channel that only passes on signals
-that meet the condition of a predicate.
+The <code>filter-chan</code> creates a channel that only passes on values that meet the condition of a predicate.
+All other values are discarded.

 With these tools we can easily filter out all the message values that we don't want to respond to.
-Essentially eating any unwanted signals.
+Essentially eating any unwanted user actions.

 {% highlight clojure %}
 (defn example2-loop [start-state]
   (let [ new-todo-click         (click-chan "a.new-todo" :new-task)
-         cancel-new-form-click  (click-chan "a.cancel-new-todo" :cancel-new-form)
+         cancel-new-form-click  (click-chan "a.cancel-new-todo"
+                                            :cancel-new-form)
-         input-chan             (merge-chans new-todo-click cancel-new-form-click)]
+         input-chan             (merge-chans new-todo-click
+                                             cancel-new-form-click)]
     (go
      (loop [state start-state]
        (render-templates state)